Ollama-Agent-Roll-Cage/oarc-crawlers/docs/Specification.md

 - [BeautifulSoup Web Crawler API](./API.md#5-beautifulsoup-web-crawler-api)
 - [ArXiv Fetcher API](./API.md#6-arxiv-fetcher-api)

-Each method is documented with its signature, parameters, return values, and example usage code to help you understand how to use the API effectively.
+Asynchronous methods are clearly marked with the `async` keyword, and static methods are identified with the `@staticmethod` notation to help you understand how to use the API effectively.

 ## 5. Common Workflows